electrichive/waggledance/index.md

   - **Warning**: Please read [the note linked here about Udemy's misleading course prices](#udemy-warning) and don't buy a course if it's more than $15.
 - [SQLBolt](https://sqlbolt.com/)

+#### R

+- [R for Data Science](https://r4ds.had.co.nz/): A modern take on R used widely in Data Science via the Tidyverse set of packages
+- [Mastering Shiny](https://mastering-shiny.org/): Online resource for learning and developing R Shiny applications

 #### Regular Expressions (RegEx)

 - [RegExr](https://regexr.com/)